When Backdoors Meet Partial Observability: Attacking Real-World Reinforcement Learning: Abstract

 \section{Abstract}

-Backdoor attacks embed hidden malicious behaviors in reinforcement learning (RL) policies and activate them using triggers at test time.
-Most existing attacks are validated only in simulation, while their effectiveness in real-world robotic systems remains unclear.
-In physical deployment, safety-constrained control pipelines such as velocity limiting, action smoothing, and collision avoidance suppress abnormal actions, causing strong attenuation of conventional backdoor attacks.
-We study this previously overlooked problem and propose a diffusion-guided backdoor attack framework (DGBA) for real-world RL.
-We design small printable visual patch triggers placed on the floor and generate them using a conditional diffusion model that produces diverse patch appearances under real-world visual variations.
-We treat the robot control stack as a black-box system.
+Backdoor attacks can cause reinforcement learning (RL) policies to behave normally under clean inputs while executing malicious behaviors when triggers are present.
+Existing RL backdoor attacks are primarily studied in simulation and often assume that attackers can reliably manipulate the observations driving policy decisions.
+This assumption becomes fragile in real-world deployment, where RL policies commonly rely on multimodal observations.
+Attackers can manipulate visual inputs through physical triggers, but auxiliary states such as LiDAR and odometry signals remain uncontrollable and vary across trajectories.
+We study this overlooked challenge and propose a diffusion-guided backdoor attack framework (DGBA) for real-world RL.
+DGBA uses small printable visual patches as triggers and learns a stochastic trigger distribution via conditional diffusion to maintain consistent attack activation under varying uncontrollable states.
 We further introduce an advantage-based poisoning strategy that injects triggers only at decision-critical training states.
-We evaluate our method on a TurtleBot3 mobile robot and demonstrate reliable activation of targeted attacks while preserving normal task performance. \textbf{ Demo videos and code are available in the supplementary material. }
+Experiments on a physical TurtleBot3 platform show that DGBA consistently outperforms prior RL backdoor attacks while preserving normal task performance. \textbf{Demo videos and code are available in the supplementary material.}